 Y is an n × 1 vector of average adjusted daughters' performance for n sires

-gen is design matrix which relates observations to fixed generation effects
+Xgen is design matrix which relates observations to fixed generation effects

 Gen is a vector of solutions for the generation effect

-i is the design matrix for SNP effects, with elements equal to the number of 0 alleles carried by each sire.
+Xi is the design matrix for SNP effects, with elements equal to the number of 0 alleles carried by each sire.
 For the 1-SNP analysis, this is an n × 1 matrix with elements equal to the number of 0 alleles carried for SNP i.
 For the 3-SNP analysis, this is an n × 3 matrix with elements corresponding to the number of 0 alleles for SNPs i-1, i, and i+1.

 βi is a 1 × 1 (1-SNP analysis) or a 3 × 1 (3-SNP analysis) vector of SNP allele substitution effects, fitted as fixed effects.